-We also offer suggestions for how to push back effectively if first-line customer support agents offer generic or unhelpful responses.
+We also offer suggestions and tips for how to push back effectively if first-line customer support agents offer generic or unhelpful responses.

 Get Human Help: via Live Chat